colomboluke/bracket-maker/src/Brainstorm.md

       - file name
       - show title or not
       - show game data or not
-  - 4. [ ] Clear state when navigating between pages
-    - 'are you sure?' check so that user knows this will interrupt their current bracket
   - [x] Host BracketMaker on the web
   - [ ] IdeasPage page
   - [ ] Category: drop down menu of sports teams, movies, shows, songs, foods, etc, have this be the default name instead of "team X" every time
   - [ ] Format on mobile!
-  - Ideas Page
+  - 6. Ideas Page
     - [ ] Button that generates a random category, maybe with some examples
     - [ ] Screenshot of my paper bracket?
 - QoL
+  - [ ] Differentiate between the 3 different 'reset' buttons
   - [ ] Make teams draggable in SetupPage
   - [ ] Let users click 'next' or 'prev' to move between VotingScreens
   - [ ] When trying to click 'next' on VotingScreen, highlight the rows that still need to vote